 What’s My Take on Caffeine?

 I advise that you use caffeine with extreme caution and in moderate doses.
 A “pick-me-up” of one cup of coffee or two cups of tea in the morning will not cause any undue caffeine side effects.
 But remember that caffeine is a drug.
 Be honest with yourself about your tolerance of and dependence on caffeine.
 Many of us are hooked on it.
-And there’s even a caffeine side effect if your caffeine is significantly reduced: a withdrawal syndrome.
+And there’s even a side effect of caffeine if your caffeine is significantly reduced: a withdrawal syndrome.

 Many people report headache, drowsiness, and fatigue when withdrawing from caffeine.
 They also report impaired intellectual and motor performance, difficulty with concentration, and other psychological complaints.
 Though these symptoms disappear over time, they can sometimes linger for as long as two weeks.